Cameron McIntyre, PhD – Principal Investigator

 Mikkel is a postdoctoral fellow from Aarhus, Denmark.
 Mikkel completed his Medical Degree in 2015 and his PhD in 2017 at Aarhus University.
 His PhD and recent postdoctoral work has focused on implementing advanced diffusion MRI acquisitions and evaluating the clinical use and limitations of tractography in patients undergoing DBS.
 His current research focuses on developing an Augmented Reality platform for visualisation of basal ganglia structures and pathways in relation to implanted DBS leads.

-Anneke Gilbert, MS – Graduate Student
+Anneke Gilbert, MS – Research Associate

 Anneke is a PhD candidate in Biomedical Engineering from the Netherlands.
 She graduated from Delft University of Technology with a BS in Mechanical Engineering and an MS in Biomedical Engineering.
 Her research focuses on optimizing the therapeutic benefits of subthalamic DBS while minimizing DBS-induced side effects in patients with Parkinson’s disease.
 Her current project will couple fiber tractography with electric field modeling to identify inadvertently stimulated neural pathways resulting in side effects.